 Buying Kitchen Knives & How to Take Care of Them

-Terry S. wrote and asked, "Just renovated the kitchen and need to know what knives do I need for a well stocked kitchen.
-I have several "good" knives, but don't know if they're good, sharp or necessary."
+Terry S. wrote and asked, "Just renovated the kitchen and need to know what knives I need for a well-stocked kitchen.
+I have several "good" knives, but don't know if they're good, sharp, or necessary."

 Great question for Ask a Chef and I called upon Chef Alan Bickel who is now working at the Gaylord Opryland Resort & Convention Center in Nashville, TN.
-Alan has contributed several times to the site and his article The "Rest" of the Restaurant is a must read for everyone but even more so if you ever thought of going to culinary school.
+Alan has contributed several times to the site, and his article The "Rest" of the Restaurant is a must-read for everyone, but even more so if you ever thought of attending culinary school.

-And don't forget to check out my How to Choose the Right Kitchen Knives?
+And remember to check out my How to Choose the Right Kitchen Knives?

 Here's what Chef Alan Bickel had to say:

-Over the course of the last few years, I've come to really appreciate cooks who respect and enjoy the tools they work with.
-Many times in the world of food there are things you can skimp by on, whether it be substituting ingredients to fit your budget or finding a different method of preparation to avoid purchasing costly equipment that really only exists in commercial kitchens.
+Over the last few years, I've come to appreciate cooks who respect and enjoy the tools they work with.
+So many times in the world of food, there are things you can skimp by on, whether substituting ingredients to fit your budget or finding a different method of preparation to avoid purchasing costly equipment that only exists in commercial kitchens.

-First of all, one thing you need to know is good knives are an investment and when properly cared for will last decades.
-They are not cheap for a high end blade, but with a few secondary purchases (I'll get to those later) they will stay razor sharp and always be ready to give you clean cuts and smart looking dishes.
+First, you need to know that good knives are an investment and will last decades when properly cared for.
+They are not cheap for a high-end blade, but with a few secondary purchases (I'll get to those later), they will stay razor-sharp and always be ready to give you clean cuts and smart-looking dishes.

-My personal preference in cutlery is the Global knives manufactured by Yoshikin, from Japan.
-At around $80-110 each, they're a fine quality product that look great and are easily sharpened.
+My preference in cutlery is the Global knives that Yoshikin, from Japan, manufactured.
+At around $80-110 each, they're a fine-quality product that looks great and is easily sharpened.

-Many people are more comfortable with the traditional Wushtof or Henkel chef's knives because they have a little more weight to them (which is great when you've got a lot of heavy duty cutting- through bones, crustacean shells, tough cuts of meat) and also a lot of folks just prefer the heft of a solid knife when they cut.
+Many people are more comfortable with the traditional Wushtof or Henkel chef's knives because they have a little more weight to them (which is excellent when you've got a lot of heavy-duty cutting- through bones, crustacean shells, tough cuts of meat).
+Also, many folks prefer the heft of a solid knife when they cut.

 Taking Care of Your Knives

-Aside from the knife itself, you NEED a sharpening stone. (or knife sharpener - RG) Most manufacturers make one to suit their knives and they are lubricated with either mineral oil or water.
-If you start a stone using oil, use only oil. and vice versa for water.
-Switching between the two lubricants can really trash a whetstone very quickly.
-These run about $50-60 but if properly cared for, will last for several years.
+Aside from the knife itself, you NEED a sharpening stone. (or knife sharpener - RG) Most manufacturers make one to suit their knives and are lubricated with either mineral oil or water.
+If you start a stone using oil, use only oil.
+And vice versa for water.
+Switching between the two lubricants can trash a whetstone very quickly.
+These run about $50-60 but, if properly cared for, will last for several years.

-In addition, a 'Steel' is essential for maintaining a knife's edge.
-There are a few types, either Diamond (which attempts to do what the whetstone does, to some extent) for about $100 or regular steel which you can pick up for around $30.
+In addition, 'Steel' is essential for maintaining a knife's edge.
+There are a few types, either Diamond (which attempts to do what the whetstone does, to some extent) for about $100, or regular steel, which you can pick up for around $30.

-What the steel does is realign the edge on a knife after use.
+What the steel does is realign the edge of a knife after use.
 Think of the edge as a very thin triangle; with the uppermost tip being the edge.

-After a while, that point of the triangle will actually begin to fold to one side.
-(Mind you, this is on a scale close to microscopic; so don't expect to see your knives edges bending on the cutting board!)
+After a while, that point of the triangle will begin to fold to one side.
+(Mind you, this is on a scale close to microscopic, so don't expect to see your knife's edges bending on the cutting board!)

-With both of these tools you should be careful to follow the user instructions by maintaining the angles described to produce a proper finish on the edge of the knife.
+With both of these tools, you should be careful to follow the user instructions by maintaining the angles described to produce a good finish on the edge of the knife.

-Don't forget to buy a holder for your knives, either a magnetic strip for your wall, or a wooden block to insert them into.
-Not only to protect the edge from getting chipped and ruined, but also to protect people's hands and fingers, cause you're gonna be keeping them razor-sharp, right?
+Remember to buy a holder for your knives, a magnetic strip for your wall, or a wooden block to insert them into.
+Not only to protect the edge from getting chipped and ruined but also to protect people's hands and fingers cause you're going to keep them razor-sharp, right?